Skip to main content

 MCP server tools

-When you connect Suki’s developer documentation MCP server, it provides two tools that your AI applications can use:
+When you connect the Suki developer documentation MCP server, it provides two tools:

 1. Search: Searches across our documentation to find relevant content, returning snippets with titles and links.
 Use this when you need to discover information or find pages matching a query.